Im Frieden dein, o Herre mein: History

 Finally, in 1898, Friedrich Spitta, a Protestant theologian, revised the song and added a third stanza, which is now usually placed between the older stanzas.
 He shifted the meaning from an individual prayer for a good death to a communal prayer for a meaningful life.
 The focus is on communion as a way for believers to see the light of Christ and thereby live in peace and unity.
 With additional minor changes, this version of the hymn is part of the German Protestant hymnal, Evangelisches Gesangbuch, as EG 222.

 An ecumenical song, it is also part of the current Catholic hymnal, Gotteslob, as GL 216, in the section Gesänge – Woche – Gesänge zur Kommunion / Dank nach der Kommunion (Songs – Week – Communion – Thanks after Communion).
 It appears in several other hymnals.

 Text

-The text of the hymn is as follows, on the left as in Tucher's 1848 publication which shows Englisch's two stanzas, on the right the text from the current German hymnals:
+The text of "Im Frieden dein, o Herre mein" is as follows, on the left as in Tucher's 1848 publication which shows Englisch's two stanzas, on the right the text from the current German hymnals: